Diversity Executive Leadership Academy

 Providing the executive with the expertise needed to earn a seat at the leadership table increases recognition, adds value, and promises to drive bottom line results.
 TheDiversity Executive Leadership Academy (DELA) is designed and developed to provide that expertise.

 The DELA provides the competencies needed to achieve high impact organizational inclusion results for the professional with a leadership role in diversity.
 The focus on developing organizational leadership and development skills makes the academy unique.
-Professionals can earn the Certified Diversity Professional (CDP), the Certified Diversity Trainer(CDT™) or Certified Cultural Diversity Executive (CDE) credentials.
+Professionals can earn the Cultural Diversity & Inclusion Professional (CDP), the Cultural Diversity & Inclusion Trainer(CDT) or Cultural Diversity & Inclusion Executive (CDE) credentials.
 The CDE includes CDP, CDT™, and a few additional courses.

 What Does the CDE Training Include?